DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/mod-finder/depth-mod-finder.rst

 .. image:: images/roi.png
     :align: center

-.. tip:: When adjust the bounding box, you could press **R** to reset to the original view, and blabla for the operation trick
+.. tip:: When adjust the bounding box, you could press **R** to reset to the original view.
+For more information of Adjusting Box, checkout this `article <https://daoai-robotics-inc-daoai-vision-user-manual.readthedocs-hosted.com/en/latest/faq-trouble-shooting/adjust_box/index.html>`_.

 Define the Model with the Image
 ~~~~~~~~~~~~~~~
 .. note::
-    Defening a model from scene requires the flowchart in defining mode.
+    Defining a model from scene requires the flowchart in defining mode.
 Constant node should be set to ``true`` in order to switch to defining mode. ``false`` represents flowchart is in detection mode.

 We use the depth output from the DA CloudNDepth Conv node, and now we run the Mod Finder node once to load in the image.
 Then click **add model**, then select a bounding box on the image.